Thanawas-Sirilertsathit/final_project/Proposal.md

 - approve project and proposal [project table status change]

-1. change project status that you supervise to approved_project, approved_proposal, unverified_project or unverified_proposal
+1. change project status that you supervise to Approved proposal, Approved final, starting or Passed evaluation

 - giving advice to your own group that supervise [project table]

-1. answer back the question that leader asked you before about your project supervising
+1. answer back the question that leader asked you before about your project supervising by adding in project dictionary

-- evaluate other project by rating score for other project that in prototype status [project table]

-1. give score rating
-2. save score rating to project table

 - log out